Zoho CRM is a cloud CRM developed by ZOHO Corporation that have such features as procurement, inventory and others.

 The authentication token is generated.

-Here you can also select the Enable Non-Approved Records check box.
-When this check box is selected, Skyvia is able to obtain the records, which are not approved.
+Enable Non-Approved Records checkbox defines whether Skyvia is able to obtain the records, which are not approved.
+This option is not supported by Query API.

 Optionally, you can change the Metadata Cache parameter.
 This parameter determines for how long the cached metadata for the connection are considered valid.
 By default, Skyvia caches metadata of available objects in cloud sources.
 Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear now link.
 The following values are available for this parameter: